fjukstad/thesis/minor-revision.md

   added two related systems that are actually different.
 These put an entire workflow into a single container rather than one container per tool.

-- [ ] If usability is to be considered a first-class contribution of this work, is it possible to present a more quantitative evaluation of this aspct of the work?
+- [x] If usability is to be considered a first-class contribution of this work, is it possible to present a more quantitative evaluation of this aspct of the work?
 Right now, this is justified in qualitative terms such as "familiar", mentions of technologies that are asserted to be more user-friendly than others, etc. Would it be possible to quanntify things such as the number of lines in pipeline configuration files, number of commands/steps requred to re-run previous analyses, etc.?
-  **Solution**:  Updated discussion, explicit mention number of lines of code and number of commands.
+  **Solution**:  Updated discussion, had a look at number of lines of code and number of commands.

 - [x] A more comprehensive comparison and benchmarking would be beneficial.